westernal/Hunter/README.md

 # Hunter
-Hunter Pakhsh application's dashboard using NEXT JS
+Hunter Pakhsh application's dashboard (also PWA) using NEXT JS